sriramcu/youtube_comment_section_analysis/README.md

 gauge the community's sentiment towards the video.
 YouTube dislikes have now been abolished.
 Here's where sentiment analysis could help.

 Many other use cases could be handled.
-In fact, this program supports a custom prompts for any other scenario you could think of, using Gemini 1.5 Flash API which is **[absolutely free to a large extent](https://ai.google.dev/pricing)**.
+In fact, this program supports custom prompts for any other scenario you could think of, using Gemini 1.5 Flash API which is **[absolutely free to a large extent](https://ai.google.dev/pricing)**.